-In a radial network there is only one path between any two nodes on the network.
+In a radial or tree-like network there is only one path between any two nodes on the network.

-The power flow is a simple function of the nodal power imbalances.
+The power flow is thus completely determined by the nodal power imbalances.

 Different types of networks: meshed networks

 In a meshed network there are at least two nodes with multiple paths between them.